Our People

 Frank Müller-Rosentritt MdB

-Our Board of Trustees consists of three members.
+Our Board of Trustees consists of five members.
 The Trustees bring with them a wealth of expertise and experience advising Hong Kong Watch on its strategies and overseeing its financial and operational activities.

 Gray Sergeant is currently completing an MPhil/PhD in the Department of International History at the London School of Economics (LSE).
 His research focuses on Anglo-American diplomatic relations towards the People’s Republic of China during the early Cold War.
 He previously studied International Relations and History at the LSE before completing a Masters in Chinese Politics at SOAS.
 He has spent time in Taiwan, first as a Mandarin language student at National Taiwan University and then as a Human Rights and Democracy Fellow at the Taiwan Foundation for Democracy.
 Currently, he is a Robert Swinhoe Associate Fellow in Chinese Geopolitics at the Council Geostrategy, a London-based foreign policy think tank.